yuchenlichuck/tp/docs/README.md

     * Month is in integer representation
     * Where 1 is January and 12 is December
     * Default set to current month
+    * If number supplied is not within the month range, it will be set to current month

 ### 3.9 - Exit
 Exits the program